KonnexionsGmbH/dcr/docs/index.md

 #### 4.1.2 `line_footer_max_distance`

-The degree of similarity of rows is determined by means of the [Levenstein distance](https://en.wikipedia.org/wiki/Levenshtein_distance){:target="_blank"}.
+The degree of similarity of rows is determined by means of the [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance){:target="_blank"}.
 The value zero stands for identical lines.
 The larger the Levenshtein distance, the more different the rows are.
 If the header lines do not contain a page numbers, then the parameter should be set to `0`.